Hillsboro, Oregon: Climate

 Summers in Hillsboro are generally warm, but temperatures year-round are moderated by a marine influence from the Pacific Ocean.
 The Willamette Valley in which Hillsboro lies receives the majority of its precipitation during the winter months, with the wettest period from November through March.
 This occasionally includes snowfall.
 Hillsboro receives precipitation on 161 days per year, on average.
 The average yearly precipitation between 1930 and 1998 was 38 in.
-August is the warmest month with an average high temperature of 81 °F, while January is the coolest month with an average high of 46 °F. The highest recorded temperature, 114 °F, occurred on June 28, 2021, and the lowest, -14 °F, occurred on January 31, 1950.
+August is the warmest month with an average high temperature of 81 °F, while January is the coolest month with an average high of 46 °F. The highest recorded temperature, 114 °F, occurred on June 28, 2021, and the lowest, -14 °F, occurred in January 1930.

-According to the Köppen climate classification system, Hillsboro has a warm-summer Mediterranean climate (Köppen Csb).
+Like the rest of the Willamette Valley, Hillsboro lies in the Marine West Coast climate zone, with Mediterranean characteristics.

 Demographics

 Hillsboro's population grew from 402 in 1880 to 2,016 by 1910, making it the county's most populated city, according to the 1910 census data.
 By 1970, it had increased to more than 15,000, although neighboring Beaverton had overtaken it as the county's most populous city.
 By 1990 there were more than 37,000 residents, and commuters raised this to 110,000 during daytime.
 At the 2010 Census, the population was 91,611, fifth in rank among the state's largest cities behind Portland, Eugene, Salem and Gresham and slightly ahead of Beaverton, which ranked sixth.
 This figure was a 30.5% increase from Hillsboro's 70,186 residents in 2000, which made Hillsboro the fourth fastest-growing city in the state during the 2000s (decade), and the fastest-growing city in the Willamette Valley over the same period.
 In 2007, there were 17,126 houses lived in by their owners, with an average home price in the city of $246,900.
 Bloomberg Businessweek listed the city as the fastest-growing in Oregon for the period between 1990 and 2010, for cities with populations over 10,000.